2015 Congress of Neurological Surgeons Annual Meeting Objectives

 Advanced Practice Providers

 For credit that may be acceptable to state medical associations, specialty societies or state boards for medical licensure, please contact those organizations directly.

 Claiming CME Credit

 CME credits can be claimed through the online CME system at www.cns.org.
-The CME system lets you create and print a CME certificate immediately following the CNS Annual Meeting either while you are still in Boston or from the convenience of your home or office.
-Log in using your last name and the email address with which you registered.
+The CME system lets you create and print a CME certificate immediately following the CNS Annual Meeting either while you are still in New Orleans or from the convenience of your home or office.
 You will need to enter the number of hours you are claiming for each session you attended.
 Physicians should only claim credit for the learning activities at the Annual Meeting in which they actively participated.
 Upon completion of this process your CME certificate will be sent to you via email at the email address you used at registration.

 The Accreditation Council for Continuing Medical Education Standards for Commercial Support requires that anyone in a position to control the content of the educational activity has disclosed all financial relationships with any commercial interest.
 Failure or refusal to disclose or the inability to satisfactorily resolve the identified conflict may result in the withdrawal of the invitation to participate in any of the CNS educational activities.
 The ACCME defines a “commercial interest” as any entity producing, marketing, re-selling or distributing healthcare goods or services consumed by, or used on, patients.
 It is also each speaker’s responsibility to include the FDA clearance status of any device or drug requiring FDA approval discussed or described in their presentation or to describe the lack of FDA clearance for any “off label” uses discussed.
 Speakers from the audience are also required, therefore, to indicate any relevant personal/professional relationships as they discuss a given topic.
 Handout materials are prepared and submitted for distribution by the presenters who are solely responsible for their content.